-According to the Energy Information Administration ("EIA"), U.S. crude oil production averaged an estimated 11.9 MMBpd in 2022, up slightly from 11.2 MMBpd in 2021.
-U.S. dry natural gas production averaged 98.1 billion cubic feet per day in 2022, up ~5% from 2021 levels.
-Henry Hub spot prices averaged US\$6.67 per million British thermal units ("MMBtu") in 2022, up from US\$4.06 per MMBtu in 2021.
+According to the Energy Information Administration ("EIA"), the United States crude oil production averaged an estimated 12.93 million barrels of oil per day ("MMBpd") in 2023, up slightly from 11.9 MMBpd in 2022.
+The United States dry natural gas production averaged 103.8 billion cubic feet per day in 2023, up approximately 4% from 2022 levels.
+Henry Hub spot prices averaged US\$2.54 per million British thermal units ("MMBtu") in 2023, down from US\$6.42 per MMBtu in 2022.

 At the beginning of 2000, according to the Baker Hughes' rig count, 1,190 drilling rigs were operating in North America with a large majority of these rigs drilling vertical wells.
 As horizontal drilling techniques improved and unconventional opportunities became more economic, the North American horizontal rig count increased to a peak of 1,753 in November 2014, representing 74% of total rigs.
 Further advancements in the technologies used to extract hydrocarbons have caused more efficient production with less drilling rigs necessary.
-In 2020, the impact of the oil supply war and the COVID-19 pandemic led the North American horizontal rig count to decline to 370 rigs at year-end, a 53% drop from year-end 2019 levels.
-Since 2019, drilling activity has rebounded with commodity prices, exiting 2022 at 786 horizontal rigs, up ~20% from 2021.
+In 2020, the impact of the oil supply war and the COVID-19 pandemic led the North American horizontal rig count to decline to 370 rigs at year-end, a 53% drop from year-end 2019 levels and subsequently rebounded as the impacts of COVID-19 dissipated.
+In 2023, there was a decline in the North American horizontal rig count from 786 in 2022 to 649.